abhismatrix1/navigation/README.md

 ## Environment
 Environment: Navigation (Modified Unity Environment).Here we will train an agent to collect yellow bananas while avoiding blue bananas.

 Number of state space: The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:

-Number of action space: 4 (right,left,forward,backward)
+Number of action space: Four discrete actions are available (right,left,forward,backward)

 ### When environment is considered to be solved
 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.